G-Jeffreys/DeployBot/docs/ARCHITECTURAL_DECISIONS.md

 Refactor to use **single WebSocket bridge implementation** instead of maintaining duplicate WebSocket handling code.

 ### 📝 Context
-During Week 2 implementation, discovered two separate WebSocket implementations: inline code in `main/main.js` (~100 lines) and a dedicated `bridge/websocket_bridge.js` class (~300 lines).
-The bridge was unused dead code.
+During Week 2 implementation, WebSocket communication was consolidated into `main/process_manager.js` for clean separation of concerns and reliable message handling between Electron and Python backend.

 ### 🤔 Rationale
-- **Code Duplication**: Two implementations performing identical functionality violates DRY principles
+- **Code Consolidation**: Communication layer consolidated into ProcessManager for clean architecture
 - **Maintainability**: Single source of truth for WebSocket communication
 - **Feature Completeness**: Bridge implementation has superior error handling, reconnection logic, and message queuing
 - **Architecture Cleanliness**: Separation of concerns - main.js should focus on Electron, bridge handles WebSocket